Comprehensive Economic Development Strategies (CEDS)

 Economic Development Advisory Committee

-Purpose: The Economic Development Advisory Committee (EDAC) was formed in 1979 when the Commission became an Economic Development District of the Economic Development Administration (EDA).
-The committee is comprised of Economic Development professionals who represent public, nonprofit, and private entities from throughout the eight county region.
+The Economic Development Advisory Committee (EDAC) was formed in 1979 when the Commission became an Economic Development District of the Economic Development Administration (EDA).
+The committee is comprised of Economic Development professionals who represent public, nonprofit, and private entities from throughout the eight county region, and is updated annually.
 The primary roles of the EDAC are to oversee the annual community economic development project survey and to revise and update the region's Comprehensive Economic Development Strategy (CEDS).
+The EDAC helps create goals and strategies for the region and develop ways to implement these within the CEDS.